ritchiecai/BookNotes/OPA.md

     "width": 2
 }

-# 表达式：rule-name IS value IF body
+# rule/表达式??：rule-name IS value IF body
 # if the value is omitted, it defaults to true
 v {"hello" = "world"}
 # check if it is equal to true: